 Important Student Policies and Annual Notifications

-The U.S. Department of Education, under the Higher Education Opportunity Act of 2008 (HEOA) and other statutes, requires that the University notify all students annually of some especially important university policies having to do with student safety and security on campus and in the greater university community.
+The U.S. Department of Education, under the Higher Education Opportunity Act of 2008 (HEOA) and other statutes, requires that the University notify all students annually of some especially important University policies having to do with student safety and security on campus and in the greater university community.
 Each policy is briefly described below, accompanied by a link to the policy on the MSU website.
-We recommend that students and their families familiarize yourself with each policy.
-It’s important info, and will also help you keep on the right side of the regulations.
+We recommend that students and their families are familiar with each policy.

-Any questions you may have can be answered by the office of the Dean of Students.
-Additionally, if you want a paper copy of any of the information provided online the Dean of Students can provide that at your request.
-Just call 994-2826 and ask to speak with one of the Deans.
+Any questions you may have after reading the policies can be directed to the Office of the Dean of Students.
+Additionally, paper copies of any of the information provided online can be requested by calling the Office of the Dean of Students.

 The purpose of the Safety Questionnaire Review Committee is to implement this Policy at Montana State University.
 The Committee is responsible for reviewing and evaluating new and returning applicants for admission to Montana State University who, in accordance with the university admissions policy, disclose a criminal or other specified behavioral history of a nature that may adversely affect their own or others’ safety and success at Montana State University, and for determining whether they should be accepted into the university community in accordance with this Board of Regents Policy.